 What to Include in an About Page

 All “about us” pages should include some specific elements.
-It does not matter if it’s high traffic blog on coffee, a personal development blog for women or an ecommerce store selling bowling balls.
+It does not matter if it’s high traffic blog on coffee, a personal development blog for women, or an e-commerce store selling bowling balls.

 All “about us” pages must have the following:

-Close the about us page with a clear call to action to subscribe to your email list, buy a product or to contact you.
+Close the about us page with a clear call to action to subscribe to your email list, buy a product, or contact you.
 Whatever action is most important in your professional opinion.
 My own about page for this blog is created in this sort of style.
 I’ll break it down for you.

-Share the narrative of your website, store or blog and why you started it.
+Share the narrative of your website

 Explain how to navigate and use your website

-Explain how your products are made (for ecommerce websites)
+Explain how your products are made (for e-commerce websites)

-If you’re a drop shipper of multiple products this is not important but if you are selling a unique offering explain the story and process behind it and what problem your store is solving.
+If you’re a drop shipper of multiple products, this is not important, but if you are selling a unique offering, explain the story and process behind it and what problem your store is solving.

-Consider including additional material like videos, data visualization such as a business timeline or anything that would not fit on the homepage due to causing too much clutter.
+Consider including additional material like videos, data visualization such as a business timeline, or anything that would not fit on the homepage due to causing too much clutter.

 Include your struggle (for personal development brands)